DOWNLOAD THE RESOURCE FOR ADMINISTRATORS AND EDUCATORS

 - If students don’t already have a working knowledge of the organization of your university and how policy changes are made, explain the best avenues for students to pursue their goals.

-- If student activists are planning a protest, walk them through the ways the university may respond so they can make informed decisions about their action.
+- If student are planning a protest, walk them through the ways the university may respond so they can make informed decisions about their action.

 - Be open about which aspects of the issue students are coming to you with can be addressed and which cannot, and any alternative or longer-term actions that might work.